cs0320-s24/server-sxu99-mzheng37/README.md

 # Tests
 * BroadBandHandlerTest: integration testing with the ACS census to retrieve broadband data based on state and county
 * BroadBandHandlerTestWithMock: mocking data after the ACS census to simulate responses to not over access the real API datasource
+  * Under the mock package, there is a ACSDataMock class that implements ACSDataSource also which provide the functions to obtain Broadband information but with directly taking the mocked values passed-in and returning those
 * CSVHandlerIntegrationTest: integration testing with load, view, and search CSV endpoints accessed through the handler
 * ACSDataSourceUnitTest: test functions that deals with access the ACS census directly, such as getStateCode(), getCountyCode(), and getBroadBandInfo()
 * ACSCacheUnitTest: test caching with different broadband entries being added and mixed with querying the same entries after it was just being added or eviction after certain amount of entries added in